iAbadia/Volatility-Plugin-Tutorial/README.md

 Let me elaborate:
  - `class MyPlugin(common.AbstractWindowsCommand)`: This is the class that Volatility instantiates when you run the plugin.
 It **must** inherit from one of the `common.Command` subclases, I've chosen `common.AbstractWindowsCommand` because my plugin will be Windows-oriented.
- - `def render_text(self, outfd, data)`: This is the called function for presenting the results in plain text format. **outfd** is the file descriptor to which Volatility will write, by default it's `stdout` but you can give it with `--outpu-file`.
-We didn't do any work so, after (not) doing all the thigs my plugin does, it's called and prints `Hello world!` to `stdout`.
+ - `def render_text(self, outfd, data)`: This is the called function for presenting the results in plain text format. **outfd** is the file descriptor to which Volatility will write, by default it's `stdout` but you can give it with `--output-file`.
+We didn't do any work so, after (not) doing all the things my plugin does, it's called and prints `Hello world!` to `stdout`.
 You can tell the plugin to present the results in plain text, dot, JSON or even a formated HTML document but we'll get to that later.

 Now we can run it with: